sands-consulting/laravel-presenter/README.md

 }
 ```

 Laravel will automatically return the response in the preferred format.
-Format detection is done via the `Accept` header or via the `extension` request parameter.
+Format detection is done via the `Accept` header, via the `format` query string or via the `presentUsing ` request parameter.

 Request `Accept` header with the `application/json` value will return the `json` format while `text/html` will return a rendered Blade view.

+You can also define the response type by appending `?format={presenter}` in the URL.
+This is particularly helpful for download links.

-You can also define the response type via the `presentUsing` route parameter:
+Alternatively can also define the response type via the `presentUsing` route parameter:

 ```php
 // in your routes file